trump mortgage rates

 Reading Time: 3 minutes

-President Trump just announced plans to purchase $200 billion in mortgage bonds using cash from Fannie Mae and Freddie Mac, two government-sponsored enterprises that support the housing market by buying mortgages from lenders.
-The goal is to lower mortgage rates and monthly mortgage payments.
+President Trump just announced plans for Fannie Mae and Freddie Mac, two government-sponsored enterprises, to purchase $200 billion in mortgage bonds.
+The goal is simple: increase demand for these bonds to push mortgage rates and monthly payments down.
 Understandably, homebuyers and homeowners are paying attention.

-Here’s how mortgage bond purchases might affect your rate:
+Here’s how purchasing mortgage bonds might affect your rate:

 • Mortgage rates fluctuate based on a number of external factors, including supply and demand.

-• Since mortgage rates move inversely to bond prices, this increased demand could pull rates down.
+• Since mortgage rates move inversely to mortgage bond prices, this could pull rates down.
+(When mortgage-backed security prices go up, rates go down.)

 Right now, homebuyers are asking: Should I move forward or wait for rates to drop?

 The truth is, waiting for the “perfect” rate could cost you more than acting strategically.
-While Trump’s mortgage bond purchase plan can influence rates, the timing and extent of these changes remain uncertain.
+While President Trump’s mortgage bond purchase plan can influence rates, the timing and extent of these changes remain uncertain.
 If mortgage rates fall, more buyers may enter the market and increase competition.
-Mortgage rates have also already dropped from their high points seen last year.
+Mortgage rates have also already dropped from their high point.

 Your action plan: